knotdvn/fork-spoon/README.md

 This is a simple tutorial covering the spiders usage of git and github.

-Please view the visual reference folders, to see diagrams which explain aspects of this tutorial.
+Please view the diagrams in this repo which explain aspects of this tutorial.

 Concept:
 --------